infinitered/ignite/docs/Generator-Templates.md

 It's best to just look at an example:

-Let's say you have a file called `NAMEModel.ts`.
+Let's say you have a file called `NAMEScreen.ts`.

-If they run `npx ignite-cli generate model Pizza`, it'll name the file `PizzaModel.ts`.
+If they run `npx ignite-cli generate screen Pizza`, it'll name the file `PizzaScreen.ts`.

 If you'd like to customize the filename you can provide a filename option in the frontmatter of the template like so: